WHAT TO EXPECT

-Spark Zone Children’s Ministry is the perfect place for your kids, infant through sixth grade, to go while you attend service.
+Spark Zone Children’s Ministry is the perfect place for your kids, infant through fifth grade, to go while you attend service.
 If you would like your children to participate in Spark Zone, visit the Children’s Welcome Center located to the right of the Worship Center, just past Common Grounds Cafe.
-Your children will be checked in, and led to their class.
+Your children will be checked in and led to their class.
 We encourage you to take a walk down the Spark Zone wing to see where they will be and meet their teachers.
 Kids classes are action-packed and engage the kids in the Bible.
 For the safety and protection of all the children who participate in Spark Zone, all teachers and helpers are background checked before they are allowed to spend time with our children.

 If you would prefer your child(ren) to sit with you during the worship service, that’s great!
 All are welcome in the Worship Center and your kids are no exception!

 We didn’t invite you to church to get your money!
-You don’t have to put money in the offering basket, and you are welcome to just let it pass you by.
+You don’t have to put anything in the offering basket, and you are welcome to just let it pass you by.
 Nobody is watching or judging you!
 Of course you are absolutely welcome to give if you’d like.
 If you consider Cornerstone your church home, we’d love for you to prayerfully consider giving to support this active ministry.
 You can give by check or cash during the service by filling out a giving envelope located at the Welcome Center, or just tossing it in the basket.
-You can also give online any time via PayPal.
+You can also give online any time.
 As long as you fill out the information on the giving envelope, you will receive a giving statement at the end of each year so that you can log your donations on your tax return.